AndreVarandas/wth-is-the-jamstack/slides.md

 <!--
 Typical workflow

+- Write content
-- Write content, and add dynamic behavior with JavaScript.
+-  Dynamic behavior with JavaScript.
+Use GIT
--
+- Push code changes, use version control
+- Build should generate static files - prerender html in advance.
 -->

 ---